How Tech Skills Can Help During a Global Crisis

 - The bailout.nyc website provides a way to donate money to service workers in NYC.

-- Adopt a Healthcare Worker USA and Adopt a Healthcare Worker Queensland are Facebook pages devoted to assisting healthcare workers in any way imaginable, whether that means taking after their kids, preparing meals, or even just checking in with them and giving them mental support.
+- Adopt a Healthcare Worker Queensland is a Facebook page devoted to assisting healthcare workers in any way imaginable, whether that means taking after their kids, preparing meals, or even just checking in with them and giving them mental support.

 - Tech news site TechCrunch has created a “Tech For Good” round-up of startups and other companies partnering to help during this crisis.